emilyriehl/yoneda/src/simplicial-hott/06-2cat-of-segal-types.rzk.md

 ### Horizontal composition

 Horizontal composition of natural transformations makes sense over any type.
-In particular, contrary to what is written in [RS17] we do not need `C` to be Segal.
+In particular , contrary to what is written in [RS17] we do not need `C` to be Segal.

 ```rzk